 The maximum credit risk exposure and/or credit risk concentration is managed and monitored via limits, which define the maximum credit risk exposure allowed in terms of a specific measurement approach.
-Credit risk limits in terms of maximum (worst case) risk are gradually being complemented and/or replaced by alternative measurement approaches.

-A transaction bearing credit risk may, in principle, only be concluded when authorized by a positive credit decision, which will stipulate, amongst others the maximum acceptable credit risk exposure (limit), which may either refer to:
+A transaction bearing credit risk may only be concluded when authorized by a positive credit decision, which will stipulate, amongst others the maximum acceptable credit risk exposure (limit), which may either refer to:

-- Case-by-case approval of a particular transaction (with a particular party); - A pre-approved limit for all the transactions of a particular risk type.
+- Case-by-case approval of a particular transaction (with a particular party); - > A pre-approved limit for all the transactions of a particular risk type.